ITKev95/Seminar-WINF-/README.md

 Start image.bat for image generation via DALL-E

-Start assistant.bat to use an GPT assistant.
+Start assistant.bat to use the GPT assistant

 Change following code in assistant.py to create your own assistant:

-name="Math Solver",
+    name="Math Solver", #type here the name of your assistant

     instructions="You are a personal math tutor.
-Write and run code to answer math questions.",
+Write and run code to answer math questions.", #describe what the purpose of the assinstant is

+    tools=[{"type": "code_interpreter"}], #File Search or Code Interpreter

+    model="gpt-4o" #version of modle like gpt-3.5-turbo ect.